finbourne/lusid-sdk-csharp/sdk/docs/AddressKeyDefinitionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AddressKeyDefinitionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AddressKeyDefinitionApi>();
             var key = "key_example";  // string | The address key of the address key definition. var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the address key definition.
 Defaults to return the latest version of the address key definition if not specified. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AddressKeyDefinition result = apiInstance.GetAddressKeyDefinition(key, asAt, opts: opts);

                 // [EARLY ACCESS] GetAddressKeyDefinition: Get an AddressKeyDefinition.
                 AddressKeyDefinition result = apiInstance.GetAddressKeyDefinition(key, asAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));